 Here are some examples.

 Most backsplash installations only require tile adhesives, grout, measuring tools, and a tile-cutter.
-See this guide for backsplash installation instructions.
+See these backsplash installation instructions.

 Similar to a backsplash installation, changing your cabinet door inserts can revamp your kitchen.
 Try swapping out your current inserts with: